 Main Ingredients

-- Fillings: Options are endless.
-You can include diced cooked chicken, black beans, sautéed vegetables like bell peppers and onions, or even shredded beef.
+- Fillings: Diced cooked chicken, black beans, sautéed peppers and onions, or shredded beef.

 Optional Toppings

-- Sour cream: For a cool, creamy accompaniment.
+- Sour cream: For that cool, creamy bite.

 Detailed Recipe for Sheet Pan Quesadillas